Promoting Sustainability throughout the Supply Chain

 It has been proven using data that the Earth’s global average temperature has been increasing since the Industrial Revolution and containing this temperature rise presents a significant challenge for DENSO in the years ahead.
 To resolve this issue, it is imperative that DENSO and its suppliers work together to overcome this major obstacle.

-Accordingly, we have shared with suppliers our goal of reducing CO2 emissions by 2.5% each year and by 25% by fiscal 2031 compared with fiscal 2021 levels and requested their cooperation to that end.
-In addition, we offer support to suppliers through measures that are tailored to their individual needs by monitoring their CO2 emissions and related issues.
-More specifically, DENSO has been supporting the efforts of suppliers on multiple fronts, such as by sharing know-how on energy conservation, reducing CO2 emissions from logistics processes, transitioning to the use of materials that generate fewer CO2 emissions, and sharing methods of renewable energy procurement, with a view to achieving a carbon-neutral supply chain.
+Accordingly, we have shared with suppliers our medium-term goal of reducing CO2 emissions by 25% by fiscal 2031 (a reduction of 2.5% each year) compared with fiscal 2021 levels, as well as our long-term goal of realizing carbon neutrality by fiscal 2051, and requested their cooperation to that end.
+Also, we offer support to suppliers through measures that are tailored to their individual needs by monitoring their CO2 emissions and related issues.
+More specifically, DENSO has been supporting the efforts of suppliers on multiple fronts, such as by sharing know-how on energy conservation, loaning devices that measure energy use, reducing CO2 emissions from logistics processes, transitioning to the use of materials that generate fewer CO2 emissions, and sharing methods of renewable energy procurement, with a view to achieving a carbon-neutral supply chain.

-In addition, we confirm the situations and plans of suppliers and promote activities in cooperation with them by organizing carbon neutrality briefings and other opportunities for communication as appropriate.
+In addition, we confirm the situations and plans of suppliers and promote activities in cooperation with them by organizing carbon neutrality briefings, offering tours of carbon-neutral plants, and providing other opportunities for communication as appropriate.

 Training for Employees Belonging to Procurement Divisions